-Emergency exit routes are important because they provide a clear safe way to evacuate a building in case of a crisis or disaster.
-First responders such as fire or police may also utilize emergency exits to enter a building in a disaster or crisis.
+Emergency exit routes are important because they provide a clear, safe way to evacuate a building in case of a crisis or disaster.
+First responders such as fire or police may also utilize emergency exits to enter a building during a disaster or crisis.
 Identifying and maintaining emergency exits and emergency exit routes are an important part of your workplace Emergency Action Plan (EAP).
 To help keep you and your workers out of harm's way, the U.S. Occupational Safety and Health Administration (OSHA) created a fact sheet that will allow you to learn more about these important means of egress.

 What is an emergency exit route?

 OSHA defines an emergency exit route as a continuous and unobstructed path of exit travel from any point within a workplace to a place of safety.

 What are the three parts of an exit route?